-Domini Proxy Voting Guidelines As of 12/1/2020
+Domini Proxy Voting Guidelines As of November 30, 2021

-Topic Domini's Voting Instruction Board of Directors Uncontested Electi ion of Directors Board Accountability Votes on individual director nominees are made on a case-by-case basis.
+Торіс Domini's Voting Instruction Board of Director rs Uncontested Elect ion of Directors Board Accountability Votes on individual director nominees are made on a case-by-case basis.
 Problematic Takeover Defenses Vote against/withhold from the entire board (except as specified below or for new nominees, who should be considered on a case-by-case basis) for the following: Classified Board Structure The board is classified, and a continuing director responsible for a problematic governance issue at the board/committee level that would warrant an against/withhold recommendation is not up for election.
 All appropriate nominees (except new) may be held accountable.
-Removal of Shareholder Discretion on Classified Boards Vote on a case-by-case basis if the company has opted into, or failed to opt out of, state laws requiring a classified board structure.
+Removal of Shareholder Discretion on Classified Boards Vote against if the company has opted into, or failed to opt out of, state laws requiring a classified board structure.
 Director Performance Evaluation Vote on a case-by-case basis if the board lacks mechanisms to promote accountability and oversight, coupled with sustained poor performance relative to peers.
 Sustained poor performance is measured by one, three, and five year total shareholder returns in the bottom half of a company's four-digit GICS industry group (Russell 3000 companies only).
 Take into consideration the company's five-year total shareholder return and five-year operational metrics.

-Board Accountability (cont'd) Poison Pills Vote against/withhold from all nominees if: - The company has a poison pill that was not approved by shareholders.
-However, vote case-by-case on nominees if the board adopts an initial pill with a term of one year or less, depending on the disclosed rationale for the adoption, and other factors as relevant (such as a commitment to put any renewal to a shareholder vote).
-The board makes a material adverse modification to an existing pill, including, but not limited to, extension, renewal, or lowering the trigger, without shareholder approval.
-Problematic Audit Vote against/withhold from Audit Committee members if: Related Practices - The non-audit fees paid to the auditor are excessive (defined as more than 50 percent of total audit fees); The company receives an adverse opinion on the company's financial statements from the auditor; - There is pervasive evidence that the company entered into an inappropriate indemnification agreement with its auditor that limits the ability of the company, or its shareholders, to pursue legitimate legal recourse against the audit firm.
-Vote case-by-case on members of the Audit Committee and/or the full board if poor accounting practices are identified that rise to a level of serious concern, such as; fraud, misapplication of GAAP, and material weaknesses identified in Section 404 disclosures.
+Poison Pills Vote against/withhold from all nominees (except new nominees, who should be considered case-by-case) if: - The company has a poison pill that was not approved by shareholders 5 .
+However, vote case-by-case on nominees if the board adopts an initial pill with a term of one year or less, depending on the disclosed rationale for the adoption, and other factors as relevant (such as a commitment to put any renewal to a shareholder vote). - The board makes a material adverse modification to an existing pill, including, but not limited to, extension, renewal, or lowering the trigger, without shareholder approval. - The pill, whether short-term 6 or long-term, has a deadhand or slowhand feature.